Empowered Pedestrians: Simple Tools, Safer Streets

 “A Handle on Life”

-Our slogan reflects the heart of STOPumbrella.
-It’s not just about staying dry or staying safe.
-It’s about presence.
-It’s about confidence.
-And it’s about reminding drivers: I’m here, and I matter.
+Our slogan reflects the heart of STOP Umbrella.
+It’s not just about staying dry or staying safe—it’s about presence, confidence, and reminding the world: I’m here, and I matter.

 Our Mission: Safer Streets, Empowered Pedestrians